mdavidson9/docs.balsamiq.com/content/desktop/localstore.md

 Backups are stored in the Local Storage folder in two folders.

-**The LocalProjects Folder**

-The LocalProjects folder is for projects that you have saved at least once.
+* **The LocalProjects Folder**: The LocalProjects folder is for projects that you have saved at least once.
 We keep projects in this folder for about a week before deleting them.

-**The UnsavedProjects Folder**

-The UnsavedProjects folder is for projects that you haven't had a chance to save yet, but have been working on.
+* **The UnsavedProjects Folder**: The UnsavedProjects folder is for projects that you haven't had a chance to save yet, but have been working on.
 Check here if you re-opened Mockups 3 for Desktop, but your new project didn't open up with it.

 ### Restoring Backups